 What is stirring up religious hatred?

 The Public Order 1986 was amended by the Racial and Religious Hatred Act 2006 which created a new offence of stirring up hatred against people on religious grounds.
 It is an offence to use threatening words or behaviour, and it is an offence to display, publish or distribute any written material with intent to stir up religious hatred.
 Furthermore, it is an offence to use threatening visual images or sounds in a broadcasted programme with intent to stir up religious hatred.

 Religious hatred has been defined as hatred against a group of persons defined by their religious belief or lack of religious beliefs.
-It is for the courts to decide what is classed as a religion or religious belief, in the context of particular cases.
-Common religions in the UK include Christianity, Judaism, Islam, Hinduism, Buddhism, Sikhism, Zoroastrianism and Jainism.
-Branches or sects within a religion can be classed as religious beliefs.
+It is for the courts to decide on the facts of the case what is classed as a religion or religious belief, such as Christianity, Judaism, Islam, Hinduism, Buddhism, Sikhism, Zoroastrianism, Jainism.
+Branches or sects within a religion can also be classed as religious beliefs.